splunk/splunk-connect-for-syslog/docs/index.md

 # Welcome to Splunk Connect for Syslog

-Splunk Connect for Syslog is an open source packaged solution for getting data into Splunk using syslog-ng (OSE) and the Splunk HTTP event Collector.
+Splunk Connect for Syslog is an open source packaged solution for getting data into Splunk using syslog-ng open source edition (Syslog-NG OSE) and the Splunk HTTP event Collector.

 ## Project Goals